codefresh-io/docs.codefresh.io/_docs/installation/runtime-architecture.md

 >**NOTE**
 Codefresh users rely on our platform to deliver software reliably, and predictably without interruption.
 To maintain that high standard, we add several weeks of testing and bug fixes to new versions of Argo before making them available within Codefresh.
-Typically, new versions of Argo CD are available in the Codefresh Runtime within 30 days of their official release.
+Typically, new versions of Argo CD are available in the GitOps Runtime within 30 days of their official release.